A Brief History of Chagford Pool

 Chagford Swimming Pool was opened in 1933, dug by hand by local residents on land entrusted to the village by the Hayter-Hames family.

-Much has changed since the 1930s; there was a major refurbishment in the 1970s and again in 2000.
+Much has changed since the 1930s; The concrete bottom was added around 1960 and there was a major refurbishment in the 1970s.
+The latest major renovation which resulted in the pool as you see it now with covers, paving, decking,and an updated plant room, was in 2000, following two years of fundraising.
 In 2014, the pool was lined, and for the 2016, season, we have installed air-source heat pumps, UV filtration, PV panels, and hot showers.